lamaalfreah/Computer-Security-Project/README.md

 ## 🚀 How to Run
 1. Make sure Java and JavaFX are properly configured in your IDE (e.g., NetBeans or IntelliJ).
 2. Open the project folder.
-3. Run the `EncryptionDecryption.java` file located at:
+3. Run the `EncryptionDecryption.java` file

 ## 🎮 Controls